Stratus Properties Inc. (STRS) CEO Beau Armstrong on Q4 2019 Results - Earnings Call Transcript

 Operator

 Thank you.
+We will now begin the question and answer session.
 [Operator Instructions] And our first question will come from Fred Burtner of Burtner Investments.
 Please [technical difficulty]

 Fred Burtner

 I have just a couple of questions.
-Once the deal with Ryman closes, should we expect over time the growth rate of your net asset value corporations start accelerating as you do an accelerated number of new projects?
+Once the deal with Ryman closes, should we expect over time the growth rate of your net asset value for the corporations to start accelerating as you do an accelerated number of new projects?

 Beau Armstrong